AmadeusQQ/behavioral-cloning/README.md

 - Grayscale images reduce noise in color images at the expense of color signals
 - Cropped images reduce noise above the horizon at the expense of signals for when going up or down slope

-Normal data distribution
+Normal distribution of angles
-- Left and right images reduce driving straight bias
+- Images with angles smaller than -1 or greater than 1 help reduce driving straight bias

 Inverse relationship between batch size and memory usage
 - Large batch size improves gradient estimation accuracy at the expense of memory usage
 - Small batch size reduces memory usage at the expense of gradient estimation accuracy

+Inverse relationship between samples per epoch and loss fluctuation
+- Small samples per epoch increases loss fluctuation for each epoch
+- Large samples per epoch decreases loss fluctuation for each epoch